 CROSS STREETS: Rolling closing times.
 Cross streets will close as the parade travels south down the route.
 After stepping off at 12:00 PM, the parade will take approximately two and one-half hours to finish crossing the Broadway & Montrose corner.
 After this time, the floats will still be winding their way to the end of the parade route at Diversey & Sheridan.
 This year there will NOT be a Buffer Zone on Halsted Street after the parade ends.
 Police will work to re-open the streets to vehicular traffic as soon as cleaning crews are finished and the streets will not remain open to foot traffic.

 PUBLIC TRANSPORTATION: This year, you can get access to the parade from more CTA stations than before, including Wilson and Sheridan.
 From the Red Line, Wilson, Sheridan, Addison or Belmont all provide access via a short walk to the parade route.

-PLEASE NOTE: The Belmont station (and the surrounding area) tends to become the most crowded, so you are encouraged to consider watch the parade from the other parts of the route, including areas toward the start of the route, such as Broadway, south of Montrose.....areas served by both the nearby Wilson and Sheridan stations on the Red Line.
+PLEASE NOTE: The Belmont station (and the surrounding area) tends to become the most crowded, so you are encouraged to consider watching the parade from the other parts of the route, including areas toward the start of the route—such as Broadway, south of Montrose—which are served by both the nearby Wilson and Sheridan stations on the Red Line.
 In addition, a number of lakefront bus routes including the 146 and 151 provide convenient access from the north, the Gold Coast/North Michigan Avenue and downtown to areas east of the parade route.

 Extra service will be provided on the “L’ on parade day to accommodate the large numbers of people who attend the parade.
 Due to the increase of local traffic and a number of bus reroutes, potential parade spectators are advised to make use of the L or the various bus routes.